crised/SafeGmail/README.md

 Software released under GNU GENERAL PUBLIC LICENSE.

-Browser extension to provide easy to use PGP like encryption to Gmail� users.
+Browser extension to provide easy to use PGP like encryption to Gmail users.

 This project consist in e-mail encryption in both client and safegmail server side.